OpenBCI/Documentation/docs/06Software/02-CompatibleThirdPartySoftware/03-OpenViBE.md

 __[Click here to download the OpenBCI-OpenViBE example XML File.](https://github.com/OpenBCI/Docs/blob/master/assets/files/Start_OBCI_Cyton.xml)__ This file is a pre-made graph that will display both the EEG channels and the AUX channels.
 For the V3 board, the AUX channels correspond to accelerometer values in the three cardinal directions.

+_We do not need the objects on the right to handle AUX channels.
+Sever the connection to the Aux data processing, since we will be sending just four channels TimeSeries data over LSL._

 As you can see in the YouTube Video, we need to make a few modifications to the OpenBCI-OpenViBE XML for this to work with Ganglion sent over LSL.
-Change the number of channels at the top left, and sever the connection to the Aux data processing, since we will be sending just four channels TimeSeries data over LSL.
+Refer to the comments in the example.

 1. Open the OpenBCI GUI.
 1. Start a session with any data mode.